fbpx

 6. “O Peuple Fidèle”

 “O Peuple Fidèle” will sound very familiar to those who have heard the English version of this traditional religious carol, “O Come All Ye Faithful.”
-The lyrics ask all those who are faithful to come and see Jesus, recognizing him as their saviour.
+The lyrics ask all those who are faithful to come and see Jesus, recognizing him as their savior.

 7. “Un Flambeau, Jeannette, Isabelle”